Reading now: Electric forklifts in rental operations: How to use the battery and charging times correctly

 2. Report errors by phone or via our chat

-3. We will deliver a replacement or send a technician
+3. We will provide a replacement or send a technician.

-Our service is familiar with electric forklifts of all classes – whether front loaders, reach trucks or four-wheel electric forklifts.
+Our service team is familiar with all types of electric forklifts – whether front forklifts, reach trucks or four-wheel models – and checks chargers, plug connections, battery type and charging point.

-If you're looking to rent an electric forklift that runs reliably, BIBERGER is the right place for you.
+Do you want to rent an electric forklift that runs reliably?
+Then BIBERGER is the right place for you.

 Benjamin_Biberger_f09df03b-780b-4e03-8991-ca3f20113b29 - BIBERGER